AdvancedOperations/Operacjas/README.md

 #### What's out of the box?
 **Operations** have some pretty useful stuff right out of the box:

 1. Silent condition (`SilentCondition<T>`) that causes another condition to not enqueue its dependency.
-If we take our `LoggedInCondition` example, making `SilentCondition<LoggedInCondition>` will only check if the user is already logged in, and if he's not, it will **not** enqueue `LoginOperation`.
+If we take our `LoggedInCondition` example, making `SilentCondition<LoggedInCondition>` will only check if the user is already logged in, and if he's not, it will **not** generate `LoginOperation`.
 2. No cancelled dependencies condition (`NoCancelledDependencies`) specifies that every operation dependency must have succeeded without cancelling.
 If any dependency was cancelled, the target operation will be cancelled.
 Be careful, this will apply only to **cancelled** dependencies, not to the failed ones.

 ### Tips and tricks